MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 Also, it is important to note that render state settings enables depth testing for correct rendering of cube faces.
 Finally, render state is created using settings structure via `GetRenderContext().CreateRenderState(...)` factory method.

+`Rhi::ProgramArgumentAccessors{ ... }` in `Rhi::Program::Settings` overrides program argument accessor definitions:
+- Uniform argument `g_uniforms` of all shaders is defined as root constant buffer automatically managed by program with frame-constant access pattern (one buffer per frame is used).
+Note that `FRAME_CONSTANT` access pattern defined in C++ should match with `META_ARG_FRAME_CONSTANT` space modifier defined in shaders HLSL.
+- Uniform argument `g_constants` of pixel shader is also defined as root constant buffer with constant access pattern (single buffer is used for all frames in swap-chain).
+Note that `CONSTANT` access pattern defined in C++ should match with `META_ARG_CONSTANT` space modifier defined in shaders HLSL.
+- Other program arguments `g_texture` and `g_sampler` are not overridden in program settings and used with default access patterns defined in shaders HLSL.

 ```cpp
 void TexturedCubeApp::Init()
 {